Description: Four and last part in the series. A continuation of J e XMination.

-"Baby, just remember that you will never love this weepy one here," the evil Lex pointed the other self that was still on the floor.
+"Baby, just remember that you will never love this weepy one here," the evil Lex pointed the other self who was still on the floor.
 "You need the both of us together, otherwise you can't love us and you know it.
-That means that I will still be a cold blooded killer."
+That means that I'll still be a cold-blooded killer."
 Why was he provoking us like that?!
 Maybe because he was smug that he'd won, I thought.

 "Don't worry, I won't let anyone near Lex.
 No one will hurt him," Clark promised and then avoided looking into my eyes once again.

-Now that we were almost alone in the room it was too awkward.
-What had happened between us… it shouldn't have happened.
+Now that we were almost alone in the room, it was just too awkward.
+What had happened between us… it just shouldn't have happened.

 Well, clearly not now when there was still so much to do.

 "I'll call Alex," I said.
 "Maybe he can help.
 He's been more often to JeXCorp than I was.
-Maybe he could find a way to reverse this."
+Maybe he can find a way to reverse this."

 One month later